Avoid Falling for Resume Writing Scams

 I’m honestly amazed at how often people are failing to research these companies before parting with their cash AND sharing confidential, personal information (e.g. phone number, home address, etc.).
 For the better part of this year, I’ve spoken to numerous dissatisfied and downright infuriated clients of this business.
 Now for the record, I have no personal knowledge about how this company conducts its business, about the owner, or any of the associated writers.
 What I do know is there are unscrupulous online operations out there waiting to take advantage of desperate job seekers.
 You HAVE to protect yourself.

 It’s only fair that anyone thinking about purchasing resume/career services in the near future know how to protect themselves from scammers and/or poor service providers and how to find the best service that meets their needs (whether or not you choose to do business with Top Resume Writing & Career Services).

 #1 Beware of the “Free Resume Critique” Offer

 At the very least be wary.
-From 2009-2010, a popular, high-profile career service catering to senior executive and C-level, 6-figure job seekers was accused of baiting job seekers into purchasing their services by offering complementary resume and cover letter critiques.
+Around 2010-2011, The Ladders, a popular, high-profile career service catering to senior executive and C-level, 6-figure job seekers was accused of baiting job seekers into purchasing their services by offering complementary resume and cover letter critiques.
 The problem: everyone received the same canned form letter response.
 So yeah, that’s a scam.

 Now to be fair, free critiques are a tricky thing because they can tell you what’s “wrong” but don’t usually offer much in terms of solutions.
 Still, a real (free) critique should at the very least address specific problem areas and explain clearly and concisely what’s not working and why.